Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: Methodology

 \subsection{Squared Maximum Mean Discrepancy (MMD)}

-To quantify alignment between domain distributions, we employ the squared \ac{MMD} \cite{gretton2012kernel} distance in our generalization abilities analysis in Section~\ref{sec:rq3}.
+To quantify alignment between domain distributions, the squared \ac{MMD} \cite{gretton2012kernel} distance is employed for the analysis of generalization abilities in Section~\ref{sec:rq3}.
 This process involves loading a trained model checkpoint, processing both ID and OOD test datasets to extract penultimate layer features, and then calculating the domain alignment using squared MMD.

-We compute the \ac{MMD} distance between two features sets $X = \{x_i\}_{i=1}^n$ and $Y = \{y_j\}_{j=1}^m$ using a radial basis function (RBF) kernel based on the L1 distance:
+The \ac{MMD} distance between two features sets $X = \{x_i\}_{i=1}^n$ and $Y = \{y_j\}_{j=1}^m$ is computed using a radial basis function (RBF) kernel based on the L1 distance:

 The kernel bandwidth parameter $\gamma$ is set using the median-based method, i.e., as the inverse of the median pairwise L1 distance among all samples.
 The final squared \ac{MMD} distance (henceforth referred to simply as MMD) is defined by